Protocol

 - a maximum TTL

 Gatekeepers MUST enforce profile TTL limits.
+The user selects a specific TTL within the profile’s allowed range at authorization time.
 This prevents approval automation driven by time pressure.

 Retention Policy

-Each Profile MUST define a retention_minimum — the minimum duration for which attestations must be retained for audit purposes.
-See Execution Context Resolution for the distinction between TTL and retention.
+Each Profile MUST define a retention_minimum — the minimum duration for which attestations and receipts must be retained for audit purposes.

 {